 The site will prompt you to enter information about your car, including your license plate number, photos of your vehicle, make and model, and whether or not your car has an automatic transmission.

 While Turo may recommend a rate for you, you can also manually enter your own fee.
 Turo charges by the day, with discounts for weekly or monthly rentals.
 Renters must pay a full day’s rate; there is not an hourly option.

-Turo will ask you to select an insurance plan.
-The company offers three options: premium, standard, and basic.
-Depending on what option you choose, you can collect between 65 and 85 percent of the rental fees.
-If you opt to purchase your own commercial car insurance, you get a larger cut – 90 percent of the rental rate.
+Turo will ask you to select an insurance plan; the company offers five options.
+Depending on what option you choose, you can keep between 60% and 85% of the rental fees.

 You also decide how the car gets to the renter.
-You can charge a delivery fee if you are willing to meet the customer at the airport or another agreed-upon location.
-Or, you can park the car at a Turo Valet lot for customers to pick up on their own.
+You can charge a delivery fee if you are willing to meet the customer at the airport or another agreed upon location.
+Or, you can park the car at a parking lot for customers to pick up on their own.
 This information is included in your listing so customers know what to expect from the beginning.

-You can charge a delivery fee which covers both pickup and return, so make sure you set a rate that meets your needs.
+You can charge a delivery fee which covers both pickup and return, so make sure you pick a rate that meets your needs.

-You can set limits on how much mileage customers can put on your car.
+You can also set limits on how much mileage customers can put on your car.
 For example, you might set your daily driving limit at 50 miles.
-If the renter exceeds that amount, they are responsible for paying $0.75 per additional mile and you receive 100 percent of this extra payment.
+If the renter exceeds that amount, they are responsible for paying a fee per additional mile and you receive 100% of this extra payment.

 Finally, you choose your car’s availability.
-You can decide to have your car for rent only on certain days, or set it as unavailable for specific dates in the future.
+You can select to have your car for rent only on certain days of the week, or set it as unavailable for certain dates in the future.